arahman6/CS435DE/Assignment/Lab 02/Lab02.md

-# Lab 2: Merging Two Sorted Arrays
+# Problem 02: Merging Two Sorted Arrays

 ## Problem Statement
 Given two sorted arrays of integers, the goal is to design an algorithm that merges them into a single sorted array containing all elements from both input arrays.